NillionNetwork/nillion-docs/docs/quickstart.md

 https://github.com/NillionNetwork/nillion-python-starter/blob/main/programs/tiny_secret_addition_complete.py
 ```

-Create a python file for the Nada program in the programs folder
+Create a python file called `tiny_secret_addition.py` in the programs folder.
+This is where you will write your Nada program code.

 ```python
 cd programs